peaclab/PACT/README.md

     ```python
     python PACT.py <lcf_file> <config_file> <modelParams_file> --gridSteadyFile <grid_file>
     ```
-    For steady-state simulation, the grid_file specifies the steady-state grid temperature output of PACT simulation.
+    For steady-state simulation, the grid_file specifies the steady-state grid temperature output of the PACT simulation.
 For transient simulation, the last step transient grid temperature results will be saved in grid_file.
 In the meantime, both the transient grid temperature traces and the transient block temperature traces will be saved.

 # Options for Solvers:
 We divide the solver section into high-level solvers as well as low-level solvers.
 High-level solvers include SuperLU and SPICE solvers.